manuel-192/Antergos/misc-stuff/README.md

 the 'cp' command.
 Search for the line beginning with:<pre>
 complete -F \_longopt
 </pre>
-It should be removed from the list in order to use this new cp completion.
+The 'cp' word should be removed from the list in order to use this new cp completion.